luizsoliveira/jetstarter-api-postgrest/README.md

 GRANT usage on schema public to api_anon_user;
 ```

-The steps for creating and populating the original table will be omitted from this tutorial, however it can be found in seven SQL scripts located in: [./sql](./sql/) folder.
+The steps for creating and populating the tables will be omitted from this tutorial.
+However, it can be found in seven SQL scripts in [./sql](./sql/) folder.

 Once that's done, it's ready!
 PostgREST automatically recognizes changes made to the database.

-## Adapting this template for your own database modeling
+## Adapting this template for your database modeling

 The technology stack described in this tutorial is capable of dynamically creating a complete REST API for any Postgres database.

-In this template we use the docker entrypoint feature.
+In this template, we use the docker entrypoint feature.
 This feature allows some content to run after container startup.
 In this direction, we mapped a volume that mounts the folder [./sql](./sql/) precisely at the entrypoint of the Postgres container.

-This way, ONLY on the first start, Postgres creates the entire file structure for its operation.
+This way, ONLY on the first initialization, Postgres creates the entire files structure for its operation.
 After creating this structure, it will search the entrypoint folder for SQL files and execute them.
-In case of any error in the files the initialization is stopped.
+In case of any error in the files, the initialization is stopped.

 To customize your database, I recommend that you fork this repository and change the SQL files as per your needs.
-So you will have a development environment that can be instantiated in seconds at any time.
+So, you will have a development environment that can be instantiated in seconds at any time.
 The second option is to connect to the database and make changes through a command prompt or GUI.

 ## Good practices for exposing REST endpoints with PostgREST